-- Working with a coalition of Michigan CDFI partners to secure an additional \$75 million in funding for the state CDFI fund. - Also including boilerplate language that will ensure in the event that a CDFI is decertified through no fault of their own that they will only potentially be required to pay back the uncommitted portion of grant funds to MEDC. - Working to ensure that if all funds are not distributed in the initial round that MEDC may authorize additional rounds of funding to distribute any remaining funds.
+- Worked with a coalition of Michigan CDFI partners to secure an additional \$19 million in funding for the state CDFI fund. - Also included boilerplate language that will ensure in the event that a CDFI is decertified through no fault of their own that they will only potentially be required to pay back the uncommitted portion of grant funds to MEDC. - Ensured that if all funds are not distributed in the initial round that MEDC may authorize additional rounds of funding to distribute any remaining funds.